 - 1. Specify the word count at the bottom of each of the responses.
 Failure to do so will lead to a 5% grade deduction on the exam.
 The required word count per question is specified in the exam handout (see LearningHub). - 2.
 Please do not use any extended quotations; in fact, keep the quotations to a minimum.
 Quotes do not count toward the required word count. - 3.
-Reference the readings parenthetically, e.g., (Smtih, 34). - 4.
+Reference the readings parenthetically, e.g., (Smith, 34). - 4.
 Reference class slides simply as PP, i.e., (PP). - 5.
 Please submit your exam in the appropriate LearningHub dropbox (Word format).

 6. You will need to sign the class Honor Code as a part of your exam submission.
-The code is posted in the LearningHub and will also be provided in class.
-Please do not attach it to your file submission in the LH LearningHub.
+It is found in the LearningHub above the submission box.

-Note: Plagiarized exams will receive an automatic F grade of 0%.
+Note: Plagiarized exams and those composed by an AI tool will receive an automatic F grade of 0%.
 See Appendix 3 for the final exam grading rubric.